CDLUC3/mrt-cron/coll-health-obj-analysis/sample/README.md

 valid
 ```

-## Take a closer look at our schema... this is cumbersome to maintain
+## Take a closer look at our schema...
+_Compliant JSON files can be difficult to maintain by hand in an editor..._

 - [Merritt Object Analysis Schema](../config/obj_schema.json)

-JSON files can be written as YAML which is often easier to maintain
+JSON files can be written as YAML which is often easier to maintain.

 - [Merritt Object Analysis Schema - YAML format](../config/obj_schema.yml)